Instagram/LibCST/docs/source/matchers.rst

 Functions
 ^^^^^^^^^

-Matchers can be used either by calling :func:`~libcst.matchers.matches` directly, usually in an ``if`` statement, or by using various decorators to selectively control when LibCST calls visitor functions.
+Matchers can be used either by calling :func:`~libcst.matchers.matches` or :func:`~libcst.matchers.findall` directly, or by using various decorators to selectively control when LibCST calls visitor functions.

 .. autofunction:: libcst.matchers.matches
+.. autofunction:: libcst.matchers.findall

 .. _libcst-matcher-decorators: